 Monique Martin describes what draws her to handwritten letters as opposed to digital forms of communication: “The touching through handwriting, pen, and paper across a distance.
 The effort to write, enclose a letter, and mail it makes it a cherished object, a special gift, to be held with a type of reverence.”

-This exhibition will also feature collaborative works with artist Frank Vescio.
+This exhibition also featured collaborative works with artist Frank Vescio.
 Martin and Vescio used the postal service to send works between their studios in Saskatoon and Paris, France.
 The artworks are marked with the repetitive folding, stamps, and other marks of the nature of travel.

-Attend a public artist talk with Monique Martin and Frank Vescio on Thursday, April 19 at 7 pm.
-This Artist Talk will also feature musical entertainment.
-Mary & the Wiser is a Saskatoon-based band made up of three unique individuals.
-Carla Carignan is a musician, singer/song-writer, recognized for her song writing and vocal collaborations in Saskatchewan.
-She is joined on vocals, acoustic/electric guitar by long-time band mate Tom Chunick, whose signature guitar style and sound will leave you mesmerized.
-Glenn Ens completes the trio, on drums & percussion.
-His keen ear and distinctive groove keep the group on their toes.
+The public Artist Talk featuring Monique Martin and Frank Vescio took place on Thursday, April 19 at 7 pm.
+This Artist Talk featured musical entertainment by Mary & the Wiser, a Saskatoon-based band made up of Carla Carignan, Tom Chunick, and Glenn Ens.
 Mary & the Wiser is currently in the process of writing and recording an album of original music, in collaboration with a number of local artists, including Sheldon Corbett and Monique Martin.
 Their music incorporates elements of pop, rock, country and blues.